pmorch/keepassxc-wiki/Building-KeePassXC.md

 ./src/keepassxc
 ```

+### Notes:
+If you are experiencing issues with icons not showing up in the KeePassXC user interface, you may want to set the data directory during compilation manually with the following CMake parameter:

+- `-DCMAKE_INSTALL_DATADIR="/usr/share"`

 ## OS X
 Download and unpack the source code as described in the [Linux](#linux) section, change into the source code directory and run:
 ```